kaloyan-marinov/appointment-booker/README.md

 Once logged in, a user sees an input field, in which it is possible type to filter the user-owned appointments by first or last name.

+# Please note the following implementation detail

+For the purposes of this application, an appointment is a triplet ('date', firstName, lastName), where the term 'date' means 'just the date, no time'.

+But:

+- in JavaScript,
+  each `Date` object inherently represents a single moment in time, including both date and time components;
+- the same holds true for `Date` objects stored in a MongoDB database.

+The project strikes a balance
+between the purpose of the application and the realities of the technology stack as follows:

+- the code stores any `Date` object in a variable called `datetime`
+- the code converts `Date` objects to 'date-only objects' by setting all time components to 0
+- the frontend renders only dates (without any time components)

 # How to set up the project

 install the project dependencies: